wwu-webtech/ashlar/README.md

             service: ruby

 0. Run

         lando start

   * This will spin up a local server and install the services specified in the profile, ie node, npm, gulp, and bundler

 0. Open one of the URLs output to the screen in a browser (something like `http://localhost:32787` or `http://my-app-name.lndo.site`) and follow the on screen instructions to install Drupal

+  * When you get to the database screen, run

+          lando info

-  * When you get to the database screen, run lando info in the terminal to get the username, password, and database name (they're probably all three `drupal8`)
+  * This will give you the username, password, and database name (they're probably all `drupal8`)
   * Under advanced options, the host should be changed to whatever is listed under `internal_connection` likely `database`
   * None of the other installation options really matter at this point so just put anything for site name, username, etc

-0. Run the following install scripts: lando composer install lando npm install lando comopser require drush/drush
+0. Run the following install scripts:

+        lando composer install
+        lando npm install
+        lando comopser require drush/drush

 ### III.
 Shila
 0. Download these modules:

   * [Component Libraries](https://www.drupal.org/project/components)
   * [UI Patterns](https://www.drupal.org/project/ui_patterns)

 0. Extract the module archives into the `drupal-8.x.x/modules` folder
 0. In your browser, enable the modules under the **Extend** tab within Drupal
-0. Clone Shila into the `drupal-8.x.x/themes` folder git clone https://bitbucket.org/wwuweb/wwu-shila
+0. Clone Shila into the `drupal-8.x.x/themes` folder

+        git clone https://bitbucket.org/wwuweb/wwu-shila

 0. Navigate into `drupal-8.x.x/themes/wwu-shila` and run

         lando npm install

 0. Compile the theme

         lando gulp sass

   * At this point you should be able to navigate to the site and see some very basic styles

 ### IV.
 Pattern Lab
 0. Within `drupal-8.x.x/themes/wwu-shila` run:

         composer create-project -n pattern-lab/edition-twig-standard pattern-lab
         cd pattern-lab
         lando composer require aleksip/plugin-data-transform
         lando php core/console -c --set sourceDir=../dist
         lando php core/console -c --set twigAutoescape=0
         lando php core/console --generate

-0. To serve the Pattern Lab files locally, you'll need to run PHP directly on your machine php core/console --server then navigate to http://localhost:8080 in your browser
+0. To serve the Pattern Lab files locally, you'll need to run PHP directly on your machine

+        php core/console --server

+    then navigate to http://localhost:8080 in your browser

 ### Editing the Theme
 Changes to the theme will mostly happen in files contained in `wwu-shila/dist/_patterns`.
 The `_patterns` folder is organized into the atoms -> molecules -> organisms -> templates -> pages scheme.
 Sub folders dictate how the static site will nest different components.

 After making changes to scss files etc, you'll need to compile the theme  cd `drupal-8.x.x/themes/wwu-shila` using

         lando gulp sass

 To see the changes in Drupal, you'll probably need to clear the registry

         lando drush cr

 To see the changes in pattern lab, you'll need to regenerate and reserve the static site

         cd pattern-lab
         php core/console --generate
         php core/console --server